dxw/playbook/_includes/sections/work-we-do/hosting-and-supporting-services.md

 too busy gold-plating the solution to someone else's.

 While we do everything we can to make sure the client is happy with our solution, we are also mindful of what's practical.
-We don't do serious bits of development work on tickets, or trial new approaches.
+We don't do extensive development work on tickets, or trial new approaches.
 We don't play with new tools or sink hours into interesting bugs.
-We set those things aside, and do them later.
+We set those things aside, and schedule time to do them later.

 The main purpose of a ticket is to take some action that solves the problem, as quickly as possible.
 Generally speaking, we do the most time-efficient thing that we can.
-Of several potential solutions that solve the problem, assuming none is a bad one, we do the one which can be implemented the most quickly.
+Of several potential, acceptable solutions that solve the problem, we do the one which can be implemented the most quickly.

 #### Deciding what to work on

-Developers on support are free to work on whichever tickets they are assigned to and think is most important.
+People on support are free to work on whichever tickets they are assigned to and think is most important.
 But there are some important things to bear in mind.

 ##### Triage